 Result of a worldwide protest against Gillette ad –

 Gillette’s 2019 first-quarter earnings dropped and it was the worse performer in all P&G brands.
 Also, Gillette went back to their original tagline and dumped the newly invented feminist tagline in the sexist ad – “The Best Men Can Be”.
-Here is the screenshots of their from a February 2019 ad for Gillette Deodorant –
+Here are the screenshots from a February 2019 ad for Gillette Deodorant –